AndersenLab/post-gatk-nf/README.md

 Remember that in `--debug` mode the pipeline will use the sample sheet located in `test_data/sample_sheet.tsv`.

-!!!
-Important
-    There is no header for the sample sheet!
+*Important: There is no header for the sample sheet!*

 The `sample sheet` has the following columns: